majidmc2/multi-app-server/README.md

 # About
-This is a multi runner code that use when you have some different task in a our applications and want to run them at the same time.
+This is a multi runner code that it used when we have some different task in a our applications and want to run them at the same time.
 It uses SQLAlchemy for ORM and Alembic for database migrations.

 # Installation